keeganpaleshi/RMTest/README.md

 The `--baseline-mode` option selects the background removal strategy.
 Valid modes are `none`, `electronics`, `radon` and `all` (default).

-The uncertainty on each baseline-corrected rate is obtained with ``radon.baseline.subtract_baseline_counts`` using the unweighted analysis counts, the analysis live time and the baseline live time.
+Both the corrected rate and its uncertainty are obtained with ``radon.baseline.subtract_baseline_counts`` using the unweighted analysis counts, the analysis live time and the baseline live time.
+The returned values are scaled by the dilution factor before being stored in ``summary.json``.
 This reflects the raw statistics of the analysis window rather than the BLUE-weighted totals.

 Example snippet: